Many college graduates dream of a career in finance because of the plenty of lucrative job opportunities to search for in the field.

-- Because of its world-class infrastructure, welcoming business environment and prominence in South-East Asia region, Hong Kong’s finance industry is set for more growth in the coming years.
+Because of its world-class infrastructure, welcoming business environment and prominence in the South-East Asia region, Hong Kong's finance industry is set for more growth in the coming years.

 Life During And After The Internship

-A Finance internship in Hong Kong can serve as gateway to different sorts of opportunities.
+A Finance internship in Hong Kong can serve as a gateway to different sorts of opportunities.

 The internship program may also comprise of career development related events and seminars to give you a more insightful view into the finance industry.

 After your internship, you can pursue higher education in finance or you can even apply for a full-time job position in the firm that you have interned with.

 What you do after the internship is up to you, the world will be your oyster.

 But during the internship, it's important that you put in 100% of your ability and efforts to the work assigned to you.